Disappearance of Heather Elvis: Arrests and charges

-The Moorers posted the $20,000 bond set for the obstruction and exposure charges, but later waived the bond on the kidnapping charges in favor of the murder charges, on which they were initially held without bond.
-A month after the arrests the court imposed a gag order on all participants in the case.
+The Moorers posted the $20,000 bond set for the obstruction and exposure charges but later waived the bond on the kidnapping charges in favor of the murder charges, on which they were initially held without bond.
+A month after the arrests, the court imposed a gag order on all participants in the case.
 Investigators also announced that they would later be making additional charges unrelated to the Elvis case that instead involved "financial discrepancies filed with the State of South Carolina on behalf of the occupants of the residence".
 In June these charges were formally filed as related to Medicaid fraud; investigators said that on a 2007 application for benefits that exceeded $10,000 the Moorers had failed to disclose the income from their businesses.

-In the wake of the arrests the Moorers drew heavy support on social media.
+In the wake of the arrests, the Moorers drew heavy support on social media.
 Tammy and Sidney had disparaged Elvis as a stalker beforehand on various sites, particularly their Facebook pages, suggesting the police had framed them and were protecting the real killers.
 The Elvis family tried to fight back but felt overwhelmed.
-At one point they barred a local newspaper which had repeated, in its coverage, some of the allegations made against them, from a news conference they held discussing the online harassment.
+At one point, they barred a local newspaper that had repeated allegations against them in its coverage from a news conference they held discussing the online harassment.

 In early 2015, the Moorers were released from jail, where they had been held for the preceding 11 months, after a judge accepted Tammy's mother's house as collateral sufficient to guarantee the $100,000 bond on the murder charges.
 At the bond hearing, prosecutors told the court they still had no direct evidence linking the couple to Elvis's disappearance.
-The Elvis family argued against the release, claiming they had received threats from the Moorer family and their supporters, so the court required Sidney and Tammy to agree to GPS monitoring of their whereabouts, to stay 5 mi away from the Elvis family home at all times and to avoid interacting with any of them on Facebook or other social media.
+The Elvis family argued against the release, claiming they had received threats from the Moorer family and their supporters.
+The court required Sidney and Tammy to agree to GPS monitoring of their whereabouts, to stay 5 mi away from the Elvis family home at all times and to avoid interacting with any of them on Facebook or other social media.

-Due to the continuing threats against Sidney and Tammy and their difficulties finding work in Horry County, in September the court allowed the Moorers to move to Florida, where Sidney had found a job, while the case was still pending.
+Due to the continuing threats against Sidney and Tammy and their difficulties finding work in Horry County, in September, the court allowed the Moorers to move to Florida, where Sidney had found a job, while the case was still pending.
 They were required to continue to meet their bail conditions and waive extradition from Florida should they violate them.

-In March 2016, prosecutors dropped the murder charges against both Sidney and Tammy without prejudice, meaning they could be reinstated later should the state decide to.
+In March 2016, prosecutors dropped the murder charges against both Sidney and Tammy; without prejudice, the charges could be reinstated later should the state decide.
 The indecent exposure charges were dropped as well, along with the obstruction charge against Tammy.
 The charges related to the alleged Medicaid fraud remained.
-The Elvises said that while they were disappointed, they understood that prosecutors had to make decisions like that and hoped that further investigations and trials on the outstanding charges would eventually lead to them finding out what had happened to their daughter.
+The Elvises said that while they were disappointed, they understood that prosecutors had to make decisions and hoped that further investigations and trials on the outstanding charges would eventually lead to them finding out what had happened to their daughter.